diegotyner/Hudl_Downloader/README.md

 - Requests: pip install requests
 - ffmpeg on your terminal (this script uses it to stitch together the stream files)

 *Mild Warning:* The downloaded files will be LARGE.
-If you're downloading a 1:30hr game at 1080p, expect around a 7Gb, and make sure you have double that free at least to process the temporary transport stream files.
+If you're downloading a 1:30hr game at 1080p, expect around a 4-5Gb mp4 file, and make sure you have double that free at least to process the temporary transport stream files.

 ---